 PhD Faculty/Student Seminar (1 CEU credit each term): A regular seminar will be held every week or every other week as a forum for faculty and doctoral students to engage each other's research as well as enjoy guest lecturers on various topics related to the environmental field or research in general.
 The purpose of the seminar is to establish a forum for productive scholarly debate and exchange of ideas.
-All first year students are expected to make a brief introduction of their research interests in September and a presentation on their preliminary dissertation proposal in November.
+All first year students are expected to make a brief introduction of their preliminary dissertation proposal in September.
 Additionally, two to three of the seminars in the first term of the first year may be devoted to a Methods Study Program "primer" in which introductions to Qualitative Methods, Quantitative Methods and Mixed Methods may be provided.
 The purpose of these Methods Study Program seminars is to acquaint students with some of the methodological applications in order to inform their Theory and Methods Needs Assessment and Study Plans.
-All first year students and all doctoral students in residence are expected to attend these seminars in both fall and winter terms (1 credit awarded each term)
+All first year students and all doctoral students in residence are expected to attend these seminars in both fall and winter terms (1 credit awarded each term).

-An elective methods course should be chosen by the student in consultation with their faculty advisor and other faculty and the head program head as needed.
+An elective methods course should be chosen by the student in consultation with their faculty advisor and other faculty and the program head as needed, in order to begin to fulfill the methods requirements for the program.